 Seriously, the buskers are on another level in this city.
 If you want to listen to live music you can do it in a traditional music venue, or you can just wander the city streets.
 Cherry Bar, Birds Basement, Toff in Town and Ding Dong Lounge will take care of your live music needs in the CBD, or head out into the suburbs of St Kilda, Fitzroy and Brunswick for many more.

 Saunter the gardens

 Go for a walk in one of Melbourne’s many gardens, you’ll be spoilt for choice from the Royal Botanic Gardens and war memorial known as the Shrine of Remembrance.
-Alternatively, try Albert Park (less of a garden, but a point of interest as it encompasses the Melbourne Grand Prix circuit), Carlton Gardens with the beautiful Exhibition Building and Melbourne Museum, or Fitzroy Gardens with Captain Cook’s family cottage relocated from the UK.
+Alternatively, try Albert Park (less of a garden, but a point of interest as it encompasses the Melbourne Grand Prix circuit), Carlton Gardens with the beautiful Exhibition Building and Melbourne Museum, or Fitzroy Gardens home to Captain Cook’s family cottage relocated from the UK.

 Explore the markets

 Queen Victoria Market is the king of all markets in Melbourne.
 The market is accessible by tram within the free inner-city zone and has various sections for fresh food, handicrafts and souvenirs.
 I recommend going in with an empty stomach and you’re sure to come out stuffed.
 Check trading hours here.
 During the warmer months, the night market is also a cool midweek outing with live music and food.